weierophinney/grumpy-phpunit/test-doubles.markdown

 of the code you are trying to test is the number one skill that good testers learn.

-You will learn to use test stubs as a "code smell", since it will reveal that you might have too many dependencies in your code, or that you have an object that is trying to do too much.
-Inception-level test stubs inside test stubs inside test stubs is an indication that you need to do some rethinking of your architecture.
+You will learn to use test stubs to identify "code smell", since they will reveal that you might have too many dependencies in your code, or that you have an object that is trying to do too much.
+Inception-level [--some people might not 'get' the Inception reference here(?)--] test stubs inside test stubs inside test stubs is an indication that you need to do some rethinking of your architecture.